-Oil market in Serbia, liberalization to influence the price and bring stronger competition10.
-January 2013. / News Serbia Energy
+Oil market in Serbia, liberalization to influence the price and bring stronger competition, News Serbia Energy

 Fuel can be cheaper for 2, 5 to 3 dinars per liter in Serbia in 2013- was announced from Association of Oil Companies of Serbia (UNKS) today.
 That could happen because of new modernized GazmpromNeft NIS refinery in Pancevo’s opening, and transport and other import expenses decrease.
 If Oil Industry of Serbia manages to ensure required amounts of oil derivatives for Serbian trade, and if wholesale NIS prices are competitive to refineries in region, retail fuel will be cheaper for 3 dinars per liter because of import expenses decrease, précised Aleksandar Mileusnic, member of Managing Board UNKS.